aws/s2n-tls/docs/USAGE-GUIDE.md

 **NOTE**: To avoid possible confusion, s2n_errno should be cleared after processing an error: `s2n_errno = S2N_ERR_T_OK`

+When using s2n outside of `C`, the address of the thread-local `s2n_errno` may be obtained by calling the `int *s2n_errno_location()` function.
+This will ensure that the same TLS mechanisms are used with which s2n was compiled.

 ### Stacktraces
 s2n has an mechanism to capture stacktraces when errors occur.
 This mechanism is off by default, but can be enabled in code by calling `s2n_stack_traces_enabled_set()`.